Zeyad-Alo/AWS-IaC-Challenge-Tasks/README.md

 # AWS Infrastructure-as-Code Challenge Tasks

-Multiple challenges revolving around the use of AWS's CloudFront to make use of IaC through preparing YAML/JSON templates and deploying them into a CloudFront stack.
+Multiple challenges revolving around the use of AWS's CloudFormation to make use of IaC through preparing YAML/JSON templates and deploying them into a CloudFormation stack.
 Entirely executed with the AWS CLI only.

 This is part of Udacity's Cloud DevOps Nanodegree in partnership with EGFWD.